laurencelundblade/QCBOR/doc/Tagging.md

-QCBOR also provides APIs for directly encoding and decoding all the tags standardized in [RFC 8949](https://tools.ietf.org/html/rfc8949) for dates, big numbers and such.
+QCBOR also provides APIs for directly encoding and decoding all the tags standardized in [RFC 8949](https://tools.ietf.org/html/rfc8949) (dates, big numbers and such).
 For encoding their names start with "QCBOREncode_AddT" and for decoding they start with "QCBOREncode_GetT"

 These APIs and structures support both the full tag form and the